Vacant Land

 Do you finance raw land without existing entitlements?

-We primarily finance entitled land with established zoning, approved site plans, or clear regulatory pathways to development.
-Raw land without entitlements may be considered on a case-by-case basis for experienced developers with demonstrated track records in securing approvals, but at significantly lower leverage and higher pricing that reflects the regulatory uncertainty.
-Our focus is on land that can transition to construction within 12-24 months.
+We primarily finance land with established zoning and a clear regulatory pathway to development.
+Raw land without entitlements is considered on a case-by-case basis for experienced developers with proven track records in securing Greater Boston municipal approvals.
+Unentitled land loans feature lower leverage — typically 50 percent or below — longer initial terms, and larger interest reserves than entitled site loans.
+We focus on land that can realistically reach construction within 12 to 24 months.

 What loan-to-value ratios do you offer for vacant land?